-Ronald ended up in the custody of the biological father who deserted him at birth, and who was also an abusive alcoholic.
-He dragged Ronald out of bed to watch as he beat the boy’s stepmother.
+The beatings went on for six years before a teacher noticed Ronnie’s scars and the man was arrested for assault.
+A police chief later used Ronnie’s childhood photos as examples at child abuse seminars.
+Ronnie ended up in the custody of the biological father who deserted him at birth, who was also an abusive alcoholic.
+He dragged Ronnie out of bed to watch as he beat the boy’s stepmother.
 The stepmother left the home after a particularly severe beating.
-Neighbors reported Ronald had been abandoned; his father wasn’t home, he was hungry, and the house was maggot-infested.
-Eventually, Ronald was given back to the mother who had given him away him as a toddler.
+Neighbors reported Ronnie had been abandoned; his father wasn’t home, he was hungry, and the house was maggot-infested.
+Eventually, Ronnie was given back to the mother who had given him away him as a toddler.